A Culture of Care

 Our Parent-Teacher Organization (PTO) welcomes all parents of ISQ students and is a very important resource for both the school and the parents themselves.
 Members of the ISQ PTO can support activities year round without becoming officers or attending meetings on a full-time basis.
 Throughout the year, the PTO also helps coordinate various activities.
 One of our longest-standing school traditions, which PTO plays a large role in coordinating, is our famous Christmas Fair.
 This is a highlight of every winter season in Qingdao.

-Your participation with PTO not only allows you to shape, contribute, and learn more about your child’s school environment, it gives you an immediate way to make new friends from various unique cultures at ISQ.
 Let us know if you would like to play an active role in the PTO, and we can help connect you.

-Want to Get Connected?
+Want to get connected?

 Let us know.
 We’d love to help you get plugged in.